Occupational Health and Safety

 As part of the OR 2030 Goals, Health & Safety is identified as a key objective to elevate the quality of life and well-being of both the business area and the surrounding community.
 This is done by striving to take care of the health and safety of employees and prevent potential hazards from the performance of their duties, as well as internal and external stakeholders who may be directly or indirectly affected by business operations.

 Business operations rely on employees’ health both physically and mentally in operating successfully and reliably.
-The Quality, Security, Safety, Occupational Health and Environment (QSHE) Policy and Management System Manual of PTT Oil and Retail Business Public Company Limited are an important core operating framework and is communicated to all OR employees through various communication channels, including disclosure to relevant stakeholders on the company’s website.
+The Quality, Security, Safety, Occupational Health and Environment (QSHE) Policy and Management System Manual of PTT Oil and Retail Business Public Company Limited are an important core operating framework and is communicated to all OR employees through various communication channels, including disclosure to relevant stakeholders on the company’s website to gather feedback and continuously enhance safety measures.

 Quality, Security, Safety, Occupational Health and Environment Policy (QSHE Policy)

-In 2024, OR has reviewed its Quality, Security, Safety, Occupational Health and Environment Policy (QSHE Policy) to cover appropriate requirements for all business operations.
+In 2026, OR has reviewed its Quality, Security, Safety, Occupational Health and Environment Policy (QSHE Policy) to cover issues related to security, safety, and occupational health that may affect employees, contractors, and stakeholders across all business operations.
 In addition, OR has continued to use the PTT Oil and Retail Business Public Company Limited Management System Manual as a framework for safety and occupational health operations, which is consistent with Thai and international standards, focusing on legal compliance and management of safety and occupational health issues.

 OHS Management System Governance Structure

-The Sustainability, Quality, Safety, Health and Environment Department (QSHE Department) is the unit responsible for overseeing health and safety operations.
+The Sustainability Management and Quality, Security, Health, Safety, and Environment Department (QSHE Department) is the unit responsible for overseeing health and safety operations.
 The division establishes policies and guidelines to communicate and ensure operational alignment with these policies and guidelines, receiving support from designated individuals within each business unit, such as professional safety officers in the petroleum terminals.

 To ensure the organization achieves its safety and health management goals, OR designates Operational Safety as a Corporate Key Performance Indicator (Corporate KPI).
 This KPI influences performance appraisals and is a shared responsibility among all employees.
 QSHE Department quarterly presents OHS operational performance results to the OR QSHE Management Committee (OR QSHE GMC) meeting, chaired by the Chief Executive Officer.
 This process aims to provide guidelines for continuous improvement in safety operations.